madmesi/examples/docker-examples/dotnet-examples/README.md

 Network is of type external and its name is develop.
 So the external docker network should exist before creating the docker-compose.
 If you haven't created one before, with this command you can create it.

 `docker network create develop`

+Second point:

+`services:
+  myapp-develop:
+    build:
+      context: .
+      dockerfile: Dockerfile`

+The above block builds up your Dockerfile.
+In the previous step you created the Dockerfile, pay attention that the Dockerfile doesn't exist in any registry, so that's why you create it from scratch, from your code base.
+This `context: . ` means that Dockerfile exists here (wherever the docker-compose exists in a filesystem, the Dockerfile exists there too)

+Other points:
+existing commands to a docker-compose file which might come in handy:

+- `docker-compose ps `
+Shows the running containers (if they are up)
+You can also specify which docker-compose file you mean:

+`docker-compose -f docker-compose-develop.yml ps `

+- `docker-compose config`

+when you run docker-compose config, it reads the docker-compose.yml in the current directory and checks for any syntactical errors.
+If found, shows the error with the line number to help you debug.

+- another command is

+`docker-compose pause

+- `docker-compose up -d`
+launches the containers for all applications defined inside the service section.
+It does that in the detached mode provided using option `-d`, which is similar to the docker run option.
+Try running `docker-compose up` without this option to see what happens.